About the La Trobe Law School

 The rule of law plays a transformative role in promoting just and equitable societies.
 We believe that shaping the law for the better can improve individual lives and whole communities.

 The La Trobe Law School’s progressive and practical courses ensure that graduates are career ready – and ready to make a difference in their local and global communities.

 We offer undergraduate programs in Law and Criminology – including a range of double degrees – at La Trobe’s Bundoora and Bendigo campuses.
-We also offer postgraduate Law at our City campus, Masters by research and PhD programs.
+We also offer postgraduate Law (Juris Doctor) at our City campus, Masters by research and PhD programs.

 Our degrees give students the skills and knowledge they need to graduate ready for the workforce.

 We have educational partnerships with community legal centres, law firms and criminal justice organisations that provide outstanding clinical placement opportunities to ensure students graduate with valuable workplace experience, a commitment to professional responsibility and high ethical standards.